 Free Mental Health Resources For College Students

-As college students across the world make huge transitions to online learning, practicing social distancing, and more than likely, hunkering down at home - it’s important to take steps to preserve your mental health and well-being.
+As most college students across the world make the huge transition from over a year of online learning back to in-person learning, it’s important to take steps to preserve your mental health and well-being.

 Change creates stress.
 There’s no side-stepping that.
 But stress is a normal and even necessary part of life - and there are resources out there that can help you work through it.
 This moment will pass, but in the mean-time, here’s a list of mental health resources available to help you manage through the stress and acclimate to difficult changes.